ga-wdi-boston/wdi_3_rails_assessment_week_2_revised/README.md

 According to standard Rails conventions, what directory and filename would the "show" view for bunnies be located in, starting from the root of the project? app/views/bunny/show.html.erb

+so it has to be bunnies folder?
+I thought it had to be bunny.

 ### Question 10